eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Capacity/Traffic forecasting
 	- Causal inference based on big data
 	- Distributed machine learning
++ skill set:
+	- We are looking for a seasoned software engineer to build the next generation AI platform scaling to petabyte level data volumes.
+	- As a member of C3.AI's platform engineering team, you will be responsible for the entire software engineering lifecyle, i.e design, document, build, test, maintain.
+As one of the core teams, this role is integral to the success of the company.
+A successful candidate will thrive in a fast-paced, highly collaborative environment and demonstrate an ability to execute precisely and quickly.
+The ideal candidate will have in-depth experience with Data Science workflows and built scalable machine learning systems.
+		* Build systems and tools that enable data scientists to create machine learning applications using the C3 AI Platform.
+		* Enable scalable, end-to-end machine learning pipelines in a distributed system.
+		* Work with other platform engineering teams to enable streaming, batch, or ad-hoc data analysis.
+		* Collaborate with and support data scientists to understand the utility of the C3.ai Platform and define new requirements.
+		* Define and lead the development of longer-term C3 AI Platform capabilities.
+		* Mentor junior members of the team.
+	- Requirements:
+		* Advanced degree in computer science, math, or similar field.
+		* Excellent programming and algorithmic skills and a taste for DRY code.
+		* In-depth understanding of supervised and unsupervised machine learning algorithms.
+		* Proven track record of applying learning algorithms in a production system.
+		* Strong programming skills in Java, Python and JavaScript.
+		* Demonstrated end-to-end ownership of projects.
+		* Stellar listening and explanation skills.
+		* Thorough knowledge of data structures, algorithms, profiling/optimization, and Object-Oriented and Functional Programming.
+		* A minimum of 3 years of work experience in a fast-paced software company.
 + skill set for Intelligent Computing Development Engineer:
 	- Plan and optimize the overall intelligent computing architecture.
 Based on the in-depth convergence and optimization of AI and big data and the optimization of computing resource scheduling, continuously improve the competitiveness of intelligent computing in business scenarios and develop industry best practices.
 	- Lead topic research on intelligent computing products and how HUAWEI CLOUD can use them.